dhannn/auq-n/README.md

 Practically, Turing completeness is constrained by stress/productivity bounds.
 Some problems that are theoretically computable may be practically unsolvable within constraint limits.

-This is not a limitation—it’s an accurate model.
+This is not a limitation—it’s an **accurate model**.
 Not all theoretically solvable problems are practically solvable given real-world resource constraints.

 ### Who is this for?